Welcome to Crazy Llama Coffee in Webb City, MissouriDecember 14, 2022 (Published: January 24, 2019)

 We’re excited to welcome Randy and Stephanie Miller and their team as a new Crimson Cup customer!
-They recently opened their Crazy Llama Coffee shop in Webb City, Missouri with the help of our 7 Steps to Success coffee shop franchise alternative program.
+They recently opened their Crazy Llama Coffee shop in Webb City, Missouri after they learned how to open a coffee shop through our 7 Steps to Coffee Startup Success franchise alternative program.

 “We saw a big need and a big void for a great coffee shop in the Northern Joplin, Webb City and Carl Junction area of Missouri,” Randy said.
 “However, neither of us had coffee experience.
 To be successful, we knew we needed to find a great coffee supplier that would be a big hit with customers.”

 Before deciding to open a coffee shop, Randy and Stephanie were both officers in the U.S. Navy.
 After their service careers, Randy worked as an engineer and plant manager in the manufacturing industry.
 Stephanie continues to work at Webb City High School.

 The couple learned how to open a coffee shop through our 7 Steps to Success coffee franchise alternative program.
 The program is based on Seven Steps to Success in the Specialty Coffee Industry, written by Crimson Cup Founder and President Greg Ubert.